 -Kathleen Roark, Director of Engagement, People First Economy

 One of the organization’s strong beliefs is that place and sustainability are integral to each other.
-And as part of this rich, place-based approach, Local First remains tied primarily to West Michigan.
+As part of this rich, place-based approach, Local First remains tied primarily to West Michigan.

-But in recent years, it became clear that a mechanism to incorporate businesses from across the state was needed.
+However, in recent years, it became clear that a mechanism to incorporate businesses from across the state was needed.
 That’s when Good for Michigan launched in 2017 and became the second arm of People First Economy.
-It’s an initiative that brings together and recognizes companies making a positive impact on their employees, their community, and the environment.
+It’s an initiative that brings together and recognizes companies positively impacting their employees, their community, and the environment.

-Good For Michigan provides resources and best practices for sustainability and social good and is proud to be the B Local for the state.
-B Locals are place-based communities of people using business as a force for good.
+Good For Michigan provides resources and best practices for sustainability and social good and is proud to be the state’s B Local.
+B Locals are place-based communities of people who use business as a force for good.

-Part of Good For Michigan’s work involves supporting certified B Corps, a specialized designation for companies that meet the highest standards of having a triple bottom line: people, planet, and profit.
+Part of Good For Michigan’s work involves supporting certified B Corps, a specialized designation for companies that meet the highest triple bottom line standards: people, planet, and profit.

-Good For Michigan also helps identify and evaluate local successes and opportunities to do better, using assessments like the B Impact Assessment (BIA) and SDG (Sustainable Development Goals) Action Manager.
-They use these tools on an individual basis, in curriculum-based cohorts, and host hackathons, during which organizations come together for intense collaboration to create a roadmap for the future.
+Good For Michigan also helps identify and evaluate local successes and opportunities for improvement, using assessments like the B Impact Assessment (BIA) and SDG (Sustainable Development Goals) Action Manager.
+They use these tools individually, in curriculum-based cohorts, and host hackathons, during which organizations come together for intense collaboration to create a roadmap for the future.

-While having various branches allows People First Economy to remain flexible and take on different roles, the challenge is always to map, understand, and respond to the unique advantages and needs of each community.
+While having various branches allows People First Economy to remain flexible and take on different roles, the challenge is always to map, understand, and respond to each community’s unique advantages and needs.

 Communities often have their own economic development projects in place.
-The aim is to elevate what’s already going on by building trust and relationships.
+The aim is to elevate what’s happening by building trust and relationships.
 This entails bringing all voices into the conversation, especially around diversity and inclusion, a discussion that shifts based on place.
 Every community has its own goals, language, and concerns.
-Some may not yet fully see the business case for having these conversations or may need extra support to host them.
+Some may not fully see the business case for having these conversations or need extra support to host them.

 People First Economy and its programs call on common language and strategies from B Lab (the non-profit network that certifies B Corps and works to transform the global economy).
 It’s a framework known as JEDI, Justice, Equity, Diversity, and Inclusion, with tools to “build teams, cultivate leaders, and make business a force for good.”

-People First Economy readily acknowledges the importance of these ongoing conversations, not only for members but for the organization itself.
-In the last 20 years, economic and social changes the non-profit has catalyzed have been both wonderful and imperfect.
+People First Economy readily acknowledges the importance of these ongoing conversations, not only for members but also for the organization itself.
+In the last twenty-plus years, the non-profit has catalyzed both wonderful and imperfect economic and social changes.

 For instance, in some cases, uplifting businesses has led to gentrification and, ultimately, the displacement of existing community members.
 Looking at impacts honestly and sharing with transparency will play a role in how People First Economy and its network navigate the next 20 years.